AG_FileDlg is a traditional file selection widget.

 AG_FileDlgCancelAction() overrides the default behavior of the "Cancel" button.

-The utility functions AG_FileDlgCheckReadAccess() and AG_FileDlgCheckWriteAccess() evaluate whether the selected file is readable or writeable.
+AG_FileDlgCheckReadAccess() and AG_FileDlgCheckWriteAccess() evaluate whether the selected file is readable or writeable.

-In many cases where we are using
+When we are using

 options that will affect the loading or saving process.

-AG_FileType objects (as returned by
+AG_FileType as returned by

 AG_FileDlgAddType()).
-Whenever a file type is selected,
+When a file type is selected,

 AG_FileOptionNewBool() registers a boolean option, manipulated by an AG_Checkbox(3). descr is a description string and key is a handle that the save/load routine will use to retrieve the option. default indicates the initial value of the option (1 = true, 0 = false).